 Together we are creating opportunities for youth to explore their talents, find new inspiration, seek new avenues for determination and become change-makers for the future in a variety of ways.

-Click on the following link to see our Network for Good Capital Campaign page.
+Thank you very much to all who have contributed.
+Click on the following Donate Today button to see our Givebutter Campaign page.
 If interested in donating in other ways, including stock, please contact Kijana President, James P. Cummings at firstname.lastname@example.org.